-Required Professional Education Courses (30 crs.)
+Required Professional Education

+Courses (30 crs.)

 TCH205 The American School 3 crs.

 TCH260 Educational Psychology 3 crs.

-Courses TCH205 and TCH260 must b be
+Courses TCH205 and TCH260 must t be

-completed before EDU412 and EDU4 13.
+completed before EDU412 and EDU41 3.

-EEC411 Introduction to Exceptionalites 3 crs.
+EEC411 Introduction to 3 crs.

+Exceptionalites

-EDU412 Teaching of Social Studies I 3 crs.
+EDU412 Teaching of Social Studies 3 crs.

+I

-EDU413 Teaching of Social Studies II 3 crs.
+EDU413 Teaching of Social Studies 3 crs.

+II

-These two courses must be taken simu lta neously.
+These two courses must be taken simultaneously.

-EDU495 Student Teaching & Professional l

-0 crs.

-Required Field Experience

-Required: 50 Level I hours by the time on е

-attains 75 credits.
+EDU495 Student Teaching and 15 crs.
+Professional Practicum Required Field Experience Required: 50 Level I hours by the time one attains 75 credits.
 See B.S.Ed. advisor.

-Portfolio Requirement: For assessment and career development purposes, all B.A. and B.S.Ed. majors are required to assemble and submit a portfolio documenting their academic growth and their major accomplishments.
+Portfolio Requirement: For assessment and career development purposes, all B.A. and B.S.Ed. majors are required to assemble a portfolio documenting their academic growth and their major accomplishments.
 History Minor - 18 crs.

-HIS105 World History I HIS106 World History II HIS201 Early History of the U.S. or

-HIS202 Recent History of the U.S.

-- One course at the 300 level or above in Africa/ Asia/Latin America - One course at the 300 level or above in European History
+Required (9 crs.)
+HIS105 World History I HIS106 World History II HIS201 Early History of the U.S. or HIS202 Recent History of the U.S. Electives (9 crs.)
+One course at the 300 level or above in Africa/Asia/Latin America One course at the 300 level or above in European History One course at the 300 level or above in

-One course at the 300 level or above in American History
+One course at the 300 level or above ir American History